w8tcha/CKEditor-CodeMirror-Plugin/README.md

 ### Available Shortcuts
 * 'Ctrl-K' to comment the currently selected text
-* New Command 'Ctrl-Shift-K' to uncomment currently selected text
+* 'Ctrl-Shift-K' to uncomment currently selected text
-* New Command 'Ctrl-Shift-F' to autoformat currely selected text
+* 'Ctrl-Shift-F' to autoformat currely selected text

 The Full Theme List can be found here: http://codemirror.net/demo/theme.html